nicklockwood/FXForms/README.md

     @end

-The FXForm protocol has no compulsory methods or properties, so that's literally all you need to do.
+The FXForm protocol has no compulsory methods or properties.
 The FXForms library will inspect your object and identify all public and private properties and use them to generate the form.
 For example, suppose you wanted to have a form containing an "Email" and "Password" field,  and a "Remember Me" switch; you would define it like this:

     @interface MyForm : NSObject <FXForm>